matheuswgr/dnn-6d-pose-estimation/README.md

 What we expect to see as results?

 ## Methodology (Pivoto)
+With our dataset, the first part will consist of training a convolutional network for semantic labeling (encoder and decoder) and evaluete its metrics.
+After that, the plan is to use this network together with a linear regression model for the pose estimation and, again, evaluate its metrics.
+With the base of our process defined, the goal is to apply each technique of optmization separatly, determinining the sensibility and calibration of hyperparameters and evalueting its metrics.
+Finally, after refining the whole process, we will apply all of the techniques together and assess the final results.

 Pegar o dataset
 Treinar uma rede convolucional pra segmentação semantica (encoder e decoder)